UN2006 2017 INTRODUCTION TO MOLECULAR & CELLULAR BIOLOGY II

 (1) to answer student questions on the lecture material,

-(3) to go over special 'recitation' problems and assignments that are designed to introduce and/or review important topics, and
+(3) to do special 'recitation' problems and assignments that are designed to introduce and/or review important topics, and

 (4) to give weekly quizzes (see below).